Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

-That's the point, right?
-Yeah.
-What would like.
-Okay.
-This is okay.
-This is awesome.
-Because I had a run in with a loved one the other day because they refused to accept that I have bipolar because I don't look like I have bipolar.
-Oh.
+That’s the point, right?
+I had a run-in with a loved one the other day who refused to accept I have bipolar—because I don’t look like I have bipolar.

 00:26:59:11 - 00:27:01:09